davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 </html>
 ```

-By default, the language of the document is unknown.
-Shiny does not set the document language nor does it provide a way for specifying the document language.
-Specifying the language is not only good practice, but it is important for individuals who use screen readers as "Identifying the language of a page allows screen readers to read the content in the appropriate language" (WAVE FireFox extension, accessed July 2020).
-To specify the language of the document, add the property `lang` to the `<html>` element.
-It is also important to specify the language of the document if you have content that is written in one or more lanaguages.
+By default, the document language is unknown.
+Specifying the language does not only follow good web development practices, but it is important for individuals who use screen readers as "Identifying the language of a page allows screen readers to read the content in the appropriate language" (WAVE FireFox extension, accessed 17 July 2020).
+Setting the document language is also important if you have content that is written in one or more lanaguages.
+To specify the language, add the property `lang` to the `<html>` element.

 In addition to language, it is important to specify the direction in which the content should be read (either "left to right" or "right to left").
 Content direction can be defined by adding the attribute `dir` to the `<html>` element and using "ltr" for left-to-right content or "rtl" for right-to-left content.